 Using Wildcards in Queries

-When you use a wildcard syntax in the search box, Coveo Cloud expands keywords containing a wildcard character to the possible matching keywords to broaden the query.
+When you use a wildcard syntax in the search box, Coveo expands keywords containing a wildcard character to the possible matching keywords to broaden the query.
+To use wildcard characters in a query, the

 Coveo supports wildcard characters

 See also how you can leverage wildcard characters in advanced field queries (see Advanced Field Queries).
-If you have querying issues, see Troubleshooting Querying Issues for troubleshooting guidelines.
+If you have querying issues, see Troubleshoot Querying Issues for troubleshooting guidelines.

 Using the ?
 Wildcard

 You can use wildcard characters within to allow some variability in your search.
-It can be useful when you are unsure about the exact spelling for the name of a person, company, or product.
+It can be useful when you’re unsure about the exact spelling for the name of a person, company, or product.
+See also Using Special Characters in Queries.

 Could return items containing either gray or grey.